Let’s get you comfortable using the bench press, starting today!

 - Squeeze your shoulder blades together (as if you were trying to hold a pencil between them), press your lats into the bench, and raise your chest up slightly towards the bar.

 - While you’re doing this, squeeze your butt and plant your feet into the ground.
 Your entire foot (heels included) should be on the ground, on either side of the bench.

-- Your shins should be vertical to underneath you.
+- Your shins should be perpendicular to the ground and directly below your knees.
 If they are out in front of you, your feet are too far forward and you won’t be able to generate proper drive.